llms.txt for Webflow: Pros, Risks and What’s Next

 5. Webflow-specific challenges

-The current state of llm.txt implementation
+The current state of llms.txt implementation

-In its early phase, llm.txt is being adopted by major publishers and large content platforms like Vox Media, The New York Times, and others.
+In its early phase, llms.txt is being adopted by major publishers and large content platforms like Vox Media, The New York Times, and others.
 These organizations are advocating for increased content protection and transparency around how LLMs access public data.

 Several AI companies now list their bot names and parsing standards on their respective policy pages.
-Webflow users can reference these when constructing their llm.txt files to allow or block bots on a case-by-case basis.
+Webflow users can reference these when constructing their llms.txt files to allow or block bots on a case-by-case basis.

 Google, Meta, Anthropic, and other leading LLM developers have adopted similar structures.